Skip to content

 '''

-Get duration each image is displayed for from a GetPlayerOptions.json
+Get time at which each image is displayed from a GetPlayerOptions.json

 Parameters: